 The return of warm weather brings out the return of the ticks.

-With our last dog, Tai, we took him to the vet last year when he got his forst one and we learned from our vet how to remove them.
+When our dog picked up his first tick of the year some years back, we learned from our vet how to remove them.
 You want to get the entire tick out, in one piece.
 “Most people just try to squeeze it out,” our vet told us.
-“That’s never good.
+“That's never good.
 They more often than not break it off on the head.
-They get the tick’s body out but it’s head – where the toxins are – remain in the dog.”
+They get the tick's body out but it's head – where the toxins are – remain in the dog.”

 She showed me how to do it, using tweezers to dig way down, under the head, and then pulling it up.

-“Be sure to ear disposable gloves,” she added.
+“Be sure to wear disposable gloves,” she added.
 “It protects you from disease.
 Never try this with your bare hands.”

 Jennifer just looked at me and shook her head.
 Usually, I just reach down with my thumb and index fingers for the extraction.
 No more.

 And its time for everyone to put their dogs on tick meds.
-In fact, with ticks so prevalent these days, the vet recommended that we keep Tai on the medication all year around.
+In fact, with ticks so prevalent these days, the vet recommends that we keep Bo on the medication all year around.

 First, run your fingers slowly over your dog's entire body.
 If you feel a bump or swollen area, check to see if a tick has burrowed there.
 Don't limit your search to your dog's torso: check between his toes, under his armpits, the insides of his ears, and around his face and chin.